totalpaveinc/cordova-plugin-libsqlite/README.md

 cordova-plugin-libsqlite
 ========================

+## Deprecation Notice

+libsqlite is now deployed through TotalPave's [SQLite repository](https://github.com/totalpaveinc/sqlite).
+This repository will no longer be updated.
+See [Releases](https://github.com/totalpaveinc/sqlite/releases) for prebuilt artefacts.

 Cordova plugin to provide native SQLite binaries.
 This package is intended to be installed as a peer dependency of other cordova plugins.
 It contains only native bindings to the SQLite library, not the webview API.
 For the WebView API, see [cordova-plugin-sqlite](https://github.com/totalpaveinc/cordova-plugin-sqlite).

 The rationale of this package is to provide the native binaries as a shared library to Cordova Applications, that multiple other plugins can use.
 It's important for an application to use only 1 version/copy of the SQLite library to avoid database corruption.
 See [Section 2.2](https://www.sqlite.org/howtocorrupt.html#posix_close_bug) & [Section 2.2.1](https://www.sqlite.org/howtocorrupt.html#posix_close_bug) for more information.